seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 How many cowards, whose hearts are all as false
 As stairs of sand, wear yet upon their chins
 The beards of Hercules and frowning Mars;
-Who, inward search’d, have livers white as milk;
+Who, inward search'd, have livers white as milk;
-And these assume but valour’s excrement
+And these assume but valour's excrement
 To render them redoubted!
 Look on beauty,
-And you shall see ’tis purchased by the weight;
+And you shall see 'tis purchased by the weight;
 Which therein works a miracle in nature,
 Making them lightest that wear most of it:
 So are those crisped snaky golden locks